 The Library Campaign: are an independent national organisation set up to support Friends of Library groups and campaigns for improved services in publicly funded libraries.
 It produces a regular news round-up of all things library related.

-Voices for the Library: aims to provide the facts about the public library service in the UK, the role of professional librarians and provide a space for library users to share their stories about the difference public libraries have made to their lives.
+Voices for the Library: Now sadly defunct but the site still contains valuable information.
+It aims to provide the facts about the public library service in the UK, the role of professional librarians and provide a space for library users to share their stories about the difference public libraries have made to their lives.

 CILIP is the professional body for librarians and library workers.
 It’s worth checking out the news and blog sections of the websites for up to date information re: library campaigns and issues.